rackspace-cookbooks/elkstack/README.md

 # elkstack

-**Please note that this cookbook does not restart elasticsearch automatically, in order to avoid causing an outage of the cluster.
-It does restart nginx and logstash, however.
-You will have to restart elasticsearch after the initial bootstrap.**

 Elasticsearch, Logstash, and Kibana stack.
 Due to the recommendations of the community, we are not using the embedded elasticsearch functionality of logstash at this point.
 This cookbook provides recipes for all three components, along